Slideshow Pictures: Omega-3 Fatty Acids - Benefits of Fish Oil, Salmon, Walnuts, & More

-There’s strong evidence that omega-3s lower blood pressure.
-The effect is small, though.
+Omega-3s can lower blood pressure, although the effect is small.
 One dietary strategy is to replace red meat with fish during some meals.
-But it’s best to avoid salty fish, such as smoked salmon.
-If you have high blood pressure, limiting salt, regular exercise, and medications, as recommended by your doctor, can help.
+But it's best to avoid salty fish, such as smoked salmon.

 Omega-3 and Stroke

 The evidence is mixed on whether omega-3 supplements can help prevent strokes.
-It curbs plaque build-up inside blood vessels and has anti-clotting effects, so it may help prevent the type caused by clots or a blocked artery.
-At high doses, omega-3 supplements might raise the risk of the less common type of stroke that involves bleeding in the brain.
+Nevertheless, omega-3 fatty acids have been shown to prevent plaque buildup inside blood vessels.
+Studies suggest that at high doses, omega-3 supplements might raise the risk of the less common type of stroke that involves bleeding in the brain.

 Omega-3 and Rheumatoid Arthritis

-Studies suggest omega-3s can reduce symptoms such as joint pain and stiffness in people with rheumatoid arthritis.
-A diet high in omega-3s may also boost the effectiveness of anti-inflammatory drugs.
+Studies suggest omega-3s can improve joint symptoms such as pain and stiffness from rheumatoid arthritis.
+Additionally, a diet high in omega-3s may also boost the effectiveness of anti-inflammatory drugs.

 Omega-3 and Depression

-Omega-3 fatty acids may help smooth out mood disorders and make antidepressants more effective.
+Omega-3 fatty acids may help to calm mood disorders and improve the effectiveness of antidepressants.
 However, results of studies have been mixed so far.
-Countries with higher levels of omega-3 in the typical diet have lower levels of depression.
-Although more studies are needed, the evidence so far is promising.
+Countries with higher levels of omega-3s in the typical diet have lower levels of depression, although more studies are needed.

 Omega-3 and ADHD